-Hello friends, I hope you all are fine and enjoying.
-Today i am going to share my new project tutorial which is Relay Control Using 555 Timer in Proteus ISIS.
-We all know about relays which are used for automatic switching and are magnetically connected while electrically insulated.
-If you don't know much about relay then I think you should first read What is a Relay? in which I have given a detailed overview of relays and where are relays used?
+Hello friends, I hope you all are fine and enjoying yourself.
+Today I am going to share my new project tutorial which is Relay Control Using 555 Timer in Proteus ISIS.
+We all know about relays that are used for automatic switching and are magnetically connected while electrically insulated.
+If you don't know much about relays then I think you should first read What is a Relay? in which I have given a detailed overview of relays and where are relays used?
 After reading this post you will have a good grip over relay and today's post will be piece of cake for you.
-Relays are mostly used with some microcontroller like Arduino or PIC Microcontroller.
+Relays are mostly used with some microcontrollers like Arduino or PIC Microcontroller.
 You might also wanna have a look at traffic Signal Control using 555 Timer, which is good if you are interested in learning 555 Timer.

 Relay Control Using 555 Timer in Proteus ISIS